rickosborne/cascades/md/33-5-7-granted.md

 "Turn your head," I told her as I put my hand on her chin and did it for her.

-She did complied, letting me get at the tied apron straps.
+She complied, letting me get at the tied apron straps.
 Instead of untying her completely, I loosened and retied them.
 I got my fingers under the gag on one side, rotated her head back to face me, and got my other hand under the other side.
 I lifted the gag over her nose and resettled it on her eyes.